Skip to content

 [This is a blank line]

-Even if you forcefully require line correspondence through prompts, the AI may not strictly follow it.
+Even with prompts that strongly require line correspondence, the AI may not strictly adhere to it.

 Send Complete Subtitles

-Send the complete subtitle content, including line numbers, time codes, subtitle text, and blank lines, to the AI for translation.
+The complete subtitle content, including line numbers, time codes, subtitle text, and blank lines, is sent to the AI for translation.

-Advantages: Can significantly reduce the chance of blank lines appearing.
+Advantages: Can significantly reduce the occurrence of blank lines.

 Disadvantages: